The Rich History of Eagle Mountain House

 OVER A CENTURY OF CHARM AND HOSPITALITY

-World famous photographer Clifton Church documented many scents around the original hotel and stayed on as a guest even after the 1915 fire.
-The Eagle Mountain House was one of the few hotels that had a darkroom which enabled Church to process his photographs.
+World-famous photographer Clifton Church documented many scenes around the original hotel and stayed on as a guest even after the 1915 fire.
+The Eagle Mountain House once rebuilt, was one of the few hotels that had a darkroom which enabled Church to process his photographs.
 There are many original Church photographs on display throughout the hotel lobby and tavern.
-FUN FACT – Church also donated the “Jackson” sign that hangs on the famous covered bridge at the entrance to the village.

 In 1936 ski-meister Beno Rybicki conducted the first organized skiing in the Mt.
 Washington Valley on the 9th fairway of the Eagle Mountain House Golf Course.